-CONSTITUTION OF THE GIS SPECIALTY GROUP OF THE ASSOCIATION OF AMERICAN GEOGRAPHERS
+CONSTITUTION OF THE GEOGRAPHIC INFORMATION SCIENCE AND SYSTEMS SPECIALTY GROUP OF THE ASSOCIATION OF AMERICAN GEOGRAPHERS

 Article I. Name:

 The name of the association shall be the Geographic Information Science and Systems Specialty Group of the Association of American Geographers (GISS-SG/AAG).

 - To promote the exchange of ideas and information relating to Geographic Information Science and Systems

 - To promote Geographic Information Science and Systems research.

 - To improve the understanding of the proper application of Geographic Information Science and Systems

 - To develop materials and promote activities needed to improve the teaching of Geographic Information Science and Systems

 - To promote and coordinate activities and directions with other professional organizations involved with GIS.

 - To pursue charitable, educational, religious, or scientific purposes within the meaning of section 501(c)(3) of the Internal Revenue Code.